As the book ‘Freakonomics’ (2005 by Steven Levitt and Stephen J. Dubner.) describes

 Please do your homework by studying the relevant information on the web sites service like

 ・It is recommended that you interview a few agents before choosing your agent.

 Each agent should have strengths in their sales and marketing.

-Please ask your agents if they are willing to make a deal by single-handed transaction.
+Please ask your agents if they are willing to make a deal by the single-handed transaction.

-・Choosing agents who offers the lowest commission rate is not a necessarily good idea.
+・Choosing agents who offer the lowest commission rate is not a necessarily good idea.

-By choosing such agent, your property could lose the priority in their mind.
+By choosing such an agent, your property could lose priority in their mind.
 Reduced commission means reduced marketing effort.